MENUmenu-icon

 Search Our Website

-Can Presbyopia Be Corrected During Cataract Surgery?in Boston, MA
+Can Presbyopia Be Corrected During Cataract Surgery Boston?in Boston, MA

 As we age, our eyesight tends to get worse.
 A common problem in patients above the age of forty is presbyopia — the inability to focus on close-up objects.
 Another common age-related vision problem is cataracts.